Bastian2718/mautic-CompanyListWidget-bundle/README.md

 * Download the plugin
 * Unzip to the Mautic `plugins` directory
-* Rename folder to `LeuchtfeuerCompanySegmentMembersWidgetBundle`
+* Rename folder to `LeuchtfeuerCompanyListWidgetBundle`

 -
 * In the Mautic backend, go to the `Plugins` page as an administrator